 It is also important for us to invest our time in building relationships with loved ones throughout the year by eating and playing together.
 Many of us still carry with us fond childhood memories of family vacations and the hours we spent playing Monopoly with family and friends.
 Board games are great for bringing people together.
 They create space for us to have shared experiences and memories, and often cultivate bonds that last a lifetime.
 Consider having one or two of these Bible board games lying around at home.
 They are not only fun to play but also make it easy for your friends or family to ask you about your faith, or for you to broach the subject naturally.

-Since the Christmas season is especially great for get-togethers, you can host a Christmas party for your loved ones.
+Since the Christmas season is especially great for get-togethers, you can host a Christmas party for your loved ones and possibly gift christian subscription boxes.
 Besides preparing your favorite dishes, you can plan some Christmas-themed games.
 One of our favorites is this free printable Christmas themed Bingo game that has colorful, festive images such as the nativity scene, the wise men and baby Jesus.
 After the game, if your guests are interested, you can use the discussion guide to talk about the life and death of Jesus.
 You may also want to check out these other Christmas themed Games from Bible Games Central.

 If you are expecting kids at your party, you may like to print some of these free Christmas themed Word Search Puzzles that are accompanied by images they can color and short stories they can read.
 Alternatively, The Story of Jesus An Animated Tract is a unique Gospel tract that has captivating, moving animations, and is a great stocking stuffer and door gift.
 Kids will be intrigued by how the images can move without any batteries.
 If you would like to learn more about sharing the Gospel with children, you can find more evangelism tips and resources here.